earvinLi/coder-evolution/README.md

 ## Technology Specifics

 1. [Marked.js](https://marked.js.org) provides the functionality that parses strings with Markdown syntaxes.
 This builds the core displaying, editing and previewing articles functionalities of Coder Evolution.
 Not like [Github Wiki](https://help.github.com/en/github/building-a-strong-community/documenting-your-project-with-wikis), Coder Evolution allows you to edit and immediately preview your article on the same page, no need to switch between editing and previewing.
 A even richer and react-friendly text editor is planned to be implemented with the help of [Draft.js](https://draftjs.org/).
-Adding a new article is the next first priority.

 2. A group of strings with Markdown syntaxes forms an article.
 For now, articles are saved on [DynamoDB](https://aws.amazon.com/dynamodb/) of [AWS](https://aws.amazon.com).
 The current data structure is very simple that is planned to be optimized under certain *NoSQL* principles or best practices, e.g. [Structure Your Database](https://firebase.google.com/docs/database/ios/structure-data) from [Firebase](https://firebase.google.com), especially considering the user authentication and management will be added and the scope of Coder Evolution is becoming bigger and bigger.
 ![image](https://user-images.githubusercontent.com/23125256/71946087-bd461980-3203-11ea-90e8-b1326b6b8ff9.png)